cloud-barista/cb-store/README.md

 # cb-store
-CB-Store is a common repository for managing Meta Info of Cloud-Barista.
+cb-store is a common repository for managing Meta Info of Cloud-Barista.
-You can choose NUTSDB or ETCD for repository of CB-Store.
+You can choose NUTSDB or ETCD for repository of cb-store.

   A.	NUTSDB: Embedded Key-Value Store on the Local Filesystem.
       - https://github.com/xujiajun/nutsdb